GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 Mpox Rash

-It progresses in stages:
+It spreads in the following stages:

 • Flat sores (macules): Small, red spots on the skin.